roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

    The message sending options are hidden by default and first need to be expanded by clicking the down-arrow on the left border of the message headers block.

-There you can switch the editor typ to :ref:`compose html messages <mail-compose-html>` and adjust other settings concerning the message delivery.
+There you can switch the editor type to :ref:`compose html messages <mail-compose-html>` and adjust other settings concerning the message delivery.

 **Priority**